Read-The-Question/rtq-review/src/pages/md/papers/north-london-collegiate-school--11-plus--maths--9999--sample-paper-1.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

-If $120$ marbles are released through the network, how many do not reach F?
+If $120$ marbles are released through the network, how many do not reach $F?$

 </div>
 <div class='workings'>